-When you step into Regeneration Ministries by talking with a counselor or listening to our podcast or exploring our webpage; our mission is clear.
+When you step into Regeneration Ministries by talking with a coach or listening to our podcast or exploring our webpage; our mission is clear.
 We hope to help walk you through the process of being reformed, regrown, created again.
 We believe our Heavenly Father sees the broken places in your life and wants to make them whole.

 Our guest, Laurence Koo, bravely, and honestly, shares his experience of living a whole life.
 Laurence shares what it meant for him growing up in a Christian home, developing a relationship with Jesus all while wrestling with same-sex attractions.